microsoft/vscode-python/PYTHON_INTERACTIVE_TROUBLESHOOTING.md

 jupyter_core.version_info
 notebook.version_info
 ```
-If any of those commands fail, the python you have selected doesn't support launch jupyter notebooks.
+If any of these commands fail, the python you have selected doesn't support launching jupyter notebooks.

-Errors you'd get would be something like:
+Failures would look something like:

 ```
 >>> import jupyter